MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ResourceConfig.md

 ```

 ### -ResourcePropertySchema
 The ResourcePropertySchema parameter specifies the custom resource property that you want to make available to room or equipment mailboxes.
-This parameter uses the syntax Room/\<Text\> or Equipment/\<Text\> where the \<Text\> value doesn't contain spaces.
-For example, Room/Whiteboard or Equipment/Van.
+This parameter uses the syntax `Room/<Text>` or `Equipment/<Text>` where the `<Text>` value doesn't contain spaces.
+For example, `Room/Whiteboard` or `Equipment/Van`.
 You can specify multiple values separated by commas.

 To enter multiple values and overwrite any existing entries, use the following syntax: `Value1,Value2,...ValueN`.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.